 CITY of MADISON

 Selling on State Street Mall: State Street Mall extends the entire length of State Street from the Capitol Square all the way down to Park Street and includes portions of campus.
-The State Street Mall is City of Madison property and the city is responsible for issuing vending permits.
-These permits are limited to and restricted to individuals selling handcrafted goods or personally prepared food items.
-For application materials and information, call or email Meghan Blake-Horst, City of Madison Street Vending Coordinator, at streetvending@cityofmadison.com or call 608-261-9171.
+The State Street Mall is City of Madison property, and the city is responsible for issuing vending licenses.
+These licenses are limited to and restricted to individuals selling handcrafted goods or personally prepared food items.
+For application materials and information, call or email Meghan Blake-Horst, City of Madison Street Vending Program Supervisor, at streetvending@cityofmadison.com or call 608-261-9171.

 Tables, Expressive Vending & Mobile Sales (T, E & M Permits):